 LimaView on map

-Itinerary pricing as of 2018
+Journey pricing as of 2024

-Basic Pricing - US$2,499
+Basic Pricing - US$7,200 per person

-- Based on two people travelling together in double or twin occupancy for this 7-day itinerary
+- Based on four people travelling together in double or twin occupancy for this 7-day itinerary

 - 6 nights in a hand-picked and personally tested selection of Peru’s best accommodation options in the region